segunak/stem-education/README.md

 ## Buy Me a Coffee

-This is all [free](https://www.biblegateway.com/passage/?search=Matthew%2010%3A8&version=NIV), but if you're feeling generous, you can [buy me a coffee](https://buymeacoffee.com/segunak), or herbal tea, which is more my thing!
+This is all [free](https://www.biblegateway.com/passage/?search=Matthew%2010%3A8&version=NIV), but if you're feeling generous, you can [buy me a coffee](https://buymeacoffee.com/segunak), or herbal tea 🍵, which is more my thing!

 <a href="https://buymeacoffee.com/segunak" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me a Coffee" style="height: 72px !important; width: 260px !important;"></a>